StefanScherer/basebox-slave/README.md

 ## Installation
 On your host machine you will need the following tools installed:

-* Vagrant 1.6.5
+* Vagrant 1.7.1
-* vagrant-vcloud plugin 0.4.3 with the command `vagrant plugin install vagrant-vcloud`
+* vagrant-vcloud plugin 0.4.4 (pre-release) with the command `vagrant plugin install vagrant-vcloud-0.4.4.gem`
 * Your vCloud access informations in your global `~/.vagrant.d/Vagrantfile`

 After that you should clone this repo and have some customizations.
 See below for more details.